As parents, we can’t help but obsess: When will my kid grow? How tall will my child be? Why are we so ridiculously fixated on our kids’ height?

 And of course, we have absolutely no control over it.
 But competitive growing is a prime parental pastime for much of the middle and high school years.
 In fact, we can sort parents into categories that a reveal way more than how they feel about their tween or teen’s stature.

-Competitive Parents on Teen Growth
+Competitive Parents on Their Growing Teens

 1. The short mom